Minowani's Writings

 Situated at Sāvatthi.

 'These five, dear Gotama, strengths of so and so realms, of so and so pastures, do not involve one another's pastures and realms.
 Which five?
 Strength of eye, strength of ear, strength of nose, strength of tongue, strength of body.
-Okey now, dear Gotama, of these five strengths of so and so realms, of so and so pastures, they do not involve one another's pastures and realms; what is the resort and what does it involve from those pastures and realms?'
+OK now, dear Gotama, of these five strengths of so and so realms, of so and so pastures, they do not involve one another's pastures and realms; what is the resort and what does it involve from those pastures and realms?'

 'These five, divine man, strengths of so and so realms, of so and so pastures do not involve one another's pastures and realms.
 Which five?
 Strength of eye, strength of ear, strength of nose, strength of tongue, strength of body.
-Now these, divine man, five strengths of so and so realms, of so and so pastures they do not involve one another's pastures and realms; intellect is the resort, it involves just intellect from those pastures and realms.'
+OK these, divine man, five strengths of so and so realms, of so and so pastures they do not involve one another's pastures and realms; intellect is the resort, it involves just the intellect from those pastures and realms.'

 'Yet for intellect, dear Gotama, what is the resort?'

-'Now for intellect, divine man, recollection is the resort.'
+'OK for intellect, divine man, recollection is the resort.'

 'Yet for recollection, dear Gotama, what is the resort?'